maskaravivek/maskaravivek/content/post/python-script-to-fix-export-name-already-in-use-cloudformation/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Python Script to Fix 'Export EXPORT_NAME cannot be updated as it is in use by STACK_NAME" error in AWS CloudFormation'"
+title: "Python Script to Fix \"Export EXPORT_NAME cannot be updated as it is in use by STACK_NAME\" error in AWS CloudFormation"
 subtitle: ""
 summary: ""
 authors: [admin]